Corsets as worn everyday by ordinary women in the past

 Most of the images of corsets on the internet show ones that close by drawing laces together, pulling them tightly and tying them.
 These were not everyday items - at least not for underwear for working women in the mid-20th Century.
 For a start, the women would not have been able to spend the time putting them on every morning and there would have been no-one to help with pulling the laces tightly and doing them up.

 Lace-up corsets were primarily for titillative external wear and were worn by actresses and show-girls in the mid-20th Century.
-Corsets in Victorian times was another matter, outside the scope of this website.
+Corsets in Victorian times were another matter, outside the scope of this website.

 Text and images are copyright